 Switch faster ONLINE

 Switches submitted through your online account are processed more quickly than paper-based switches.
 You should consider this before deciding how and when to switch.
-You can switch your investment options anytime through your online account.

 |When your switch request is considered to be 'received'